manhvgt/fend-evaluate-news-nlp/README.md

 `cd .\starter_project\`
 `npm run build-dev`

-The dev server will be started automatically
+The dev server will be started automatically after building.

 To access the app.
 Open `http://localhost:3000`